Metastability of Logit Dynamics for Coordination Games: Metastability

-The definition of metastable distribution captures the idea of a distribution that behaves approximately like the stationary distribution, meaning that if we start from such distribution and run the chain we stay close to it for a long time.
+\end{definition} The definition of a metastable distribution captures the idea of a distribution that behaves approximately like the stationary distribution; meaning that if we start from a metastable distribution and run the chain we stay close to that distribution (that is, within $\epsilon$) for a long time (that is, for at least $T$ time steps).

+Let us now highlight some properties of metastable distributions, that can be easily derived from known results in Markov chain theory: \begin{enumerate} \item \emph{Monotonicity}: If $\mu$ is $(\varepsilon,T)$-metastable for $P$ then it is $(\varepsilon',T')$-metastable for every $\varepsilon' \geq \varepsilon$ and $T' \leq T$; \item \emph{Stationarity}: $\mu$ is stationary if and only if it is $(0,1)$-metastable. \end{enumerate} A third property is given by the following easy and useful lemma. \begin{lemma}[\emph{Additivity}] If $\mu$ is {$(\varepsilon,1)$-metastable} for $P$ then, for every integer $T>0$, $\mu$ is {$(\varepsilon T,T)$-metastable} for $P$. \end{lemma} \begin{proof} Since the total variation distance satisfies the triangle inequality (see Fact~\ref{fact:triangleTV} in Appendix~\ref{apx::mcsummary}) and $\mu$ is $(\varepsilon, 1)$-metastable, we have